Gurgel Supermini

-The Gurgel Supermini was a city car produced in Brazil by Gurgel between 1992 and 1994.
+The Gurgel Supermini is a city car produced in Brazil by Gurgel from 1992 to 1994.

 Compared to its predecessor Gurgel BR-800, the Supermini had a better finish, with improvements to the body and the engine.
-The engine was a naturally aspirated, water cooled, 792 cc flat-twin.
+The engine was a naturally aspirated, water-cooled, 792 cc flat-twin.
 It was fed fuel by a single Brosol H 36 carburetor.
 An Alfa 1 28 carburetor was optionally available.
 The most powerful version of the car got larger intake valves, increasing the engine power rating by 4 horsepower - thus offering 36 hp-metric at 5500 rpm.
 Its torque was 65 Nm at 2500 rpm.
 The horizontal windows were also replaced by vertical ones.